 Does Pre-Workout Expire?

 Cutting right to the chase, we’ll now look at whether or not pre-workout supplements really expire or whether you can keep using them, regardless of how old they are.
+The problem with the online fitness community is the fact that there is a lot of misinformation out there, and a great deal of “fake news” as it were.

 This can be dangerous because it means a lot of misinformation can be spread, including false info relating to supplements.
+Someone somewhere no doubt once claimed that pre-workout supplements don’t expire.

+Their logic was likely that, because the supplements contain chemicals and “artificial ingredients” they can’t expire or turn bad.
+Well, we’re here today, to tell you that that is absolute nonsense and you should not listen to it at all.
 Pre-workout supplements can turn bad and there have been many instances of users getting sick or suffering nasty side effects as a result of using expired pre-workout supplements.

+These supplements, though beneficial, can still potentially turn bad, especially if they are contaminated or suffer from exposure.
 Any type of supplement can potentially expire or turn bad, so please do not think that this somehow makes pre-workout supplements unhealthy, or poor quality, because it doesn’t.
 Virtually anything edible will spoil and eventually turn bad, with only a very few exceptions such as honey.

 So, we’ve answered the question of pre-workout expiration, but what else do we need to know?